bloodyteabiscuts/bloodytea/README.md

 ummm i probably degrade myself for having bad ponies, even though they're decent at best, please teach me more styles

-um when we cuddle, please coverme... or ill mov e to back of u unless u go behind me
+um when we cuddle, please coverme... or ill mov e to back of u unless u go behind me. i really adore group cuddling so please dont be afraid to cuddle when I have another person

 </details>